in partnership with Maine State Library

 - Registered libraries will receive their books via van delivery.

-- We’ll provide libraries a publicity toolkit with social media images and templates for a flyer and press release.
+- Available in May: library publicity toolkit with social media images and templates for a flyer and press release.

 Gerry Boyle on this summer’s books